 The Company makes decisions upon flexible and thorough consideration along with deliberation at the monthly Board of Directors' meetings, extraordinary Board of Directors' meetings held as necessary, and Management Committee meetings held several times a month.
 The Company has 10 Directors, 7 of which are Directors who are not currently serving as Audit and Supervisory Committee Members including three External Directors, and three Directors concurrently serve as Audit and Supervisory Committee Members including two External Directors.
-The term of office of Directors who do not concurrently serve as Audit and Supervisory Committee Members is one year, and the term of office of Directors who concurrently serve as Audit and Supervisory Committee Members is two years.
+The term of office of Directors who do not concurrently serve as Audit and

+Supervisory Committee Members is one year, and the term of office of Directors who concurrently serve as Audit and Supervisory Committee Members is two years.

 We have also introduced the Operating Officers System to clarify responsibilities and authorities for business execution, accelerate decision-making, and run operations efficiently.
+In June 2023, from the perspective of strengthening corporate governance, we introduced a delegated-type executive officer system aiming to further separate management supervisory functions and business execution functions.

 Moreover, we have established various committees, including the Internal Control Promotion Committee, Compliance Promotion Committee, Risk Management Committee, and Trade Control Committee, and deliberate specific matters necessary for the execution of operations to achieve rational deliberation and managerial judgments and mutually check for compliance, etc.